GS4 AMP Double Count Courses

 GS6 Program of Study

 The GS6 Program of Study outlines your path to degree completion and keeps expectations between you and your department clear.
-This document must be submitted prior to the completion of other graduation requirements; it is to your benefit to complete it as early as possible.
-The form documents all required courses (taken and planned) for degree completion.
+It identifies the membership of your graduate committee, including your primary advisor, and documents all required courses (taken and planned) for degree completion.
+This form must be submitted prior to the completion of other graduation requirements and it is to your benefit to complete it as early as possible.

 Instructions for GS6 Program of Study Form